Woburn Special Needs Planning Attorney

-Your experienced Massachusetts special needs trust attorney will help you pick the most dependable person as a trustee.
+As an experienced Massachusetts special needs trust attorney, Matthew Karr will help you pick the most dependable person as a trustee.
 In the trust document, you provide directions to the trustee as to how the money in the trust is to be distributed.
 The trustee will then be tasked with managing the flow of the trust’s assets to meet your loved one’s needs.

 Benefits of a Special Needs Trust

-Because a special needs trust is irrevocable, meaning you (the person who created the trust) will have no access to the money it holds during your lifetime, it will:
+A special needs trust is irrevocable, meaning you (the person who created the trust) will have no access to the money it holds during your lifetime.
+This trust will: